canonical/sphinx-docs-starter-pack/docs/content/migrate-from-pre-extension.rst

      - Common configurations shared by all starter pack projects
      - Project-specific configurations
    * - ``custom_conf.py``
-     - Project-specific configurations in addition
+     - Project-specific configuration
      - Merged into ``conf.py`` and removed

-In the new starter pack, the common configurations are provided by the extension and are loaded automatically when building the documentation. ``docs/conf.py`` is the main and only configuration file that includes project-specific configurations.
+In the new starter pack, many common configurations are provided by the extension and are loaded automatically when building the documentation. ``docs/conf.py`` is the only configuration file, and it contains all project-specific configuration.
+Sensible defaults are set for general configuration by inclusion of the `canonical-sphinx` extension.

 Ensure that all the previous changes in the original ``custom_conf.py`` file are copied to the new ``conf.py`` file.